oettingerj/classifieds-backend/README.md

 [Pipenv](<https://pypi.org/project/pipenv/>) combines multiple tools together, such as pip and virtualenv.
 It is particularly helpful when installing dependencies from a list that your team has constructed, all the while using the benefits of a [Python virtual environment](<https://docs.python.org/3/tutorial/venv.html>).
 Pipenv can be installed by executing `pip3 install pipenv`.

 ### Dependency Installation from the Pipfile
 With pipenv installed, the remaining dependencies can be installed efficiently in a single motion.
 In a command line interface, begin by navigating to the root directory of the repo, which contains the file "Pipfile" among other contents.
 Create a Python virtual environment and spawn an associated shell by running the commmand `pipenv shell --three` (note that the argument "three" is specified to make a Python virtual environment for Python3 specifically).
 To install the dependencies as deliniated in the Pipfile, enter `pipenv install`.
+Please see troubleshooting note 1 if this fails.
 Exit the shell (on macOS, use control-D).

 ### Carleton VPN Installation
 As of version 1.0.0 of this repo, connection to the database requires that the machine that runs the Django server have a Carleton ip address.
 This can be achieved by installing and running the VPN that Carleton provides.
 Please refer to Carleton ITS's [instructions for downloading, installing, and running the VPN](<https://wiki.carleton.edu/display/itskb/GlobalProtect+VPN>).
 Following installation, please activate the VPN on your machine.

-### Environment Setup Complete
 This marks the end of the environment setup!
 Woo hoo!
 You're well on your way to running the Django server!

+### Environment Setup Troubleshooting
+Generally, errors during environment setup are due to missing prerequisitive software (including missing the most recent version), or the inability for the machine to find the prerequistive software.
+The following notes may be helpful generally, and certain parts of the instructions above may refer you to specific notes.
+1. The "LIBRARY_PATH" variable may be incorrectly set; if on macOS, run the command `export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/opt/openssl/lib/` to allow for the successful installation of psycopg2.
+Note that closing and reopening a command line session will reset this variable, as will sourcing your .bash_profile or .bash_rc file.
+2. "wheel" may be out of date; it can be updated with `pip3 install —upgrade wheel`
+3. postgresql may be out of date; it can be updated with `brew upgrade postgresql`

 ## Running the server
-To run the Django server
+To run the Django server, perform the following actions:

+1. Navigate to `classifieds_project` (the outer project directory; see note 1 in "The File Hierarchy" section below for reference)
+2. Start the server with the command `pipenv run python3 manage.py runserver`.
+Alternatively, you may activate the project's Python virtual enviornment separately with `pipenv shell` and then run `python3 manage.py runserver` inside of the shell.

 ## Organizational Hierarchy & Nomenclature